LizzieLaShark/Bills-Salty-Escarpment-54692/README.md

 http://www.parliament.nz/en-nz/pb/sc/make-submission

-Make the .json file store data as an array of objects. get filter method working then get the .text to match the urls.
+Make the .json file store data as an array of objects.

 server side rendering to render the subs list.
 Instead of using id, can just use index in the array.
 Can use database if have time.